punchagan/punchagan.muse-amuse.in/content/blog/multiple-remotes-with-nullmailer.md

 ---
-title : "Multiple remotes with nullmailer" description : "Configuring nullmailer with multiple remote SMTP destinations" date : 2017-11-18T04:50:00+05:30 tags : ["emacs", "email", "hack"] draft : false
+title: "Multiple remotes with nullmailer"
+description: "Configuring nullmailer with multiple remote SMTP destinations"
+date: 2017-11-18T04:50:00+05:30
+tags: ["emacs", "email", "hack"]
+draft: false
+---

+**UPDATE 2018-08-20**: Moved away from nullmailer

+I updated my OS and `nullmailer` possibly got updated, and this hack no longer works.
+I've switched to `msmtp` with a file based queue that I implemented myself. `msmtp` can be invoked with the `--read-recipient-from` argument, to choose the correct right mail server based on the from address.

 ---

 This a reference for future-me, and possibly someone pulling off an all-nighter